Are you an Early Retiree who’s ready to move?

 Moving Before Your Current Home Sells

 Life often works out of order and sometimes moving is necessary for medical or family reasons that cannot wait on the sale and closing process of your current home.
-Hurst Lending created the Retired Mortgage Bridge Loan program to let you use the home equity in your current home to move where you need to be – regardless of a fixed income.
+Hurst Lending created the Retired Mortgage Dominate Loan program to let you use the home equity in your current home to move where you need to be – regardless of a fixed income.
 This option creates a new, 1st lien bridge loan on a new home in the right location that is paid off when your old home sells.
 Using the “credit” you built in the form of your current home’s equity to secure a bridge loan allows you to forgo pulling money out of your retirement accounts and paying the income taxes associated with a withdrawal.

 To talk with a Bridge Loan expert about your unique circumstances and understand what is the best next step for you, contact us now or call (877) 405-3465.